Querijn/MockLiveGameAPI/README.md

 # MockLiveGameAPI
-A mock implementation of League of Legends in-game API.
+A mock implementation of League of Legends' in-game API.
 You can use this application to run a server that completely mimics a game of League of Legends running in the background.

 ## How to install